 Ginger isn’t his real name.
 That’s just what Martha has called him for years.
 His hair is, of course, ginger and stops at his chin and he towers over Martha.
 Ginger is only a couple of months older than Martha, and even though they are cousins, they’re like brother and sister.

 They start driving towards the place where Ginger has the plane.
+With fractional aircraft ownership, you can customize how much of the aircraft you own to match your private flying needs and spread costs among other owners.
 The location of it is unknown to all but Ginger.
 Its midnight by the time they arrive and Martha, tired from the day’s events, has fallen asleep in the front of the car.

 Ginger shuts the car off, grabs the bags of money from the trunk, and heads towards the plane to get it ready for takeoff.
 Esteban shakes Martha to wake her up, and when she does, she asks him, “Is it time?”